 As part of the Care Obligation described above, broker-dealers must evaluate reasonably available alternatives in the best interests of their clients.
 There are likely less costly alternatives to us that are reasonably available to you, through your broker or otherwise, and those alternatives may have a lower investment risk.
 Under Regulation Best Interest, broker-dealers participating in the offering must consider whether such alternatives are in the best interests of their clients.
+You should ask your broker-dealer or other financial professional about what reasonable alternatives exist for you, and how our offering compares to other types of investments (e.g., listed entities) that may have lower costs, complexities, and/or risks, and that may be available for lower or no commissions.
 Like existing suitability obligations, the component obligations of Regulation Best Interest contain a quantitative standard.
 Such quantitative standard may be more or less restrictive pursuant to Regulation Best Interest than under the suitability standard.